Curating Your Personal Gallery: A Guide to Selecting Wall Art for Every Room

 - Simplicity: Using basic shapes and clean lines

-- Functionality: Every element serves a purpose
+- Functionality: Every element has a purpose

-- Texture: Subtle use of texture to add depth without clutter
+- Subtle textures: Adding depth without clutter

 The Psychological Impact of Minimalism on Viewers